You have an outdated webbrowser. The website might not work correctly.

 Determining the distance

-If the axe gets caught you can turn over the axe and the piece of wood.
+If the axe gets stuck, you can turn over the axe and the piece of wood.
 Hit the back of the axe on the chopping block and the piece of wood will split over the head of the axe.
 Place your hand on the block you want to split to make sure it cannot move and hit the palm of your hand on the far end of the handle.
 As you do this you immediately take hold of the handle.
 Afterwards you slowly wedge the axe from the wood.
 Because of the shape of the head it will come out easily.

-2: Leave out the chopping block
+2: Chopping kindling without chopping block

 It is also possible to leave out the chopping block.
-You can place the piece of wood on the grass and split the wood as such.
+You can place the piece of wood on the grass and split the wood.
 The problem here is that an axe will quickly become blunt if the edge repeatedly touches the ground.
 There is a better way: place a piece of wood horizontally in front of you and place the piece of wood you wish to split on top of it at an angle.
 Let it protrude slightly in relation to the block on the ground.
 You are standing with your heels past the wood to make sure you don't hit your leg when you miss.
 Hit your axe in the wood to split it.

 Splitting wood without chopping block

-3: Splitting
+3: Splitting pinewood for a campfire

 A safe sawing technique